kstkn/pokepad/README.md

 ## Usage

 1. Click the "Select Files" button
-2. Choose one or more audio files from the file picker
+2. Choose one or more audio or video files from the file picker (supports MP3, WAV, MP4, MPEG, and more)
+   - Note: For video files (MP4, MPEG), only the audio track will be played
 3. Files will be displayed as cards in a grid layout
 4. Click a card to play/pause the audio
 5. Use the controls on each card to: